ResearchObject/workflow-run-crate/docs/profiles/0.1-DRAFT/process_run_crate.md

 Entities referenced by an action's [object](http://schema.org/object) or [result](http://schema.org/result) SHOULD be of type `File` (an RO-Crate alias for [MediaObject](http://schema.org/MediaObject)) or [Dataset](http://schema.org/Dataset) (directory), but MAY be a [CreativeWork](http://schema.org/CreativeWork) for other types of data (e.g. an online database); they MAY be of type [PropertyValue](http://schema.org/PropertyValue) to capture numbers/strings that are not stored as files.

+Data entities involved in an application's input and output SHOULD have an `@id` that reflects the original file or directory name as processed by the application, but MAY be renamed to avoid clashes with other entities in the crate.
+In this case, they SHOULD refer to the original name via [alternateName](http://schema.org/alternateName).
+This is particularly important to support reproducibility in cases where an application expects to find input in specific locations and with specific names (see the MIRAX example in [Representing multi-file objects](#representing-multi-file-objects).

 ## Multiple processes